 What land does Windfall Gains Tax apply to?

-- To correct technical errors in the Victorian Planning Provisions or planning scheme
+- Land rezoned to correct an obvious or technical error in the Victoria Planning Provisions or a planning scheme

 How is Windfall Gains Tax calculated?

 The taxable value uplift is the difference in the capital improved value of the land before and after the rezoning takes effect, less any deductions.
+However, at this stage, no prescribe allowable deductions relating to reducing the taxable value uplift have been prescribed by the Government.
 Valuations, based on the capital improved value of land, will be undertaken by the Valuer-General Victoria on the pre-rezoning value and the post-rezoning value of land.

 |Aggregated Taxable Value Uplift||WGT Rate|